 What is Rapid Methadone Detox?

-Rapid detox off Methadone has been found to be an effective treatment for those addicted to methadone, as it allows patients to detoxify quickly and with minimal discomfort.
+Rapid detox off methadone is an effective treatment for those addicted to methadone, as it allows patients to detoxify quickly and with minimal discomfort.
 In addition, the Vivitrol shot is a great way to manage cravings and prevent patients from relapsing after they have been discharged from the hospital.

 If you or a loved one are struggling with methadone addiction, rapid methadone detoxification may be a viable option for you.
-For more information, please contact the Waismann Method Rapid Detox today.
+For more information, don’t hesitate to get in touch with the Waismann Method Rapid Detox today.

 Is Methadone an Opioid?